Mount Sungay

 Mount Sungay, also known as Mount Gonzales, is a mountain in the province of Cavite in the Philippines.
-Located in eastern Tagaytay, the inactive stratovolcano is the highest point in the province of Cavite, at 709 m.
+Located in eastern Tagaytay, the inactive stratovolcano, related to the still active Taal Volcano, is the highest point in the province of Cavite, at 709 m.
 The slopes of the mountain are the source of the San Cristobal River that flows from the mountain to Silang, Cavite down to its mouth at Laguna de Bay in Calamba, Laguna.

 The mountain's former sharp peak and readily distinguishable shape made it a reliable landmark for bearing checks when sailing in and around Manila Bay during the early days of navigation.

 Destruction

 The mountain peak was previously much higher with an elevation of 752 m, Its former profile, "a sharp peak at the eastern end of a table of land (Tagaytay Ridge)", was one of the visible landmarks used by early navigators when sailing to and around Manila Bay.
 It was conical in shape with steep sides deemed "inaccessible", topped by distinct rock formations that resembled horns, (Tagalog: sungay), hence the name.

 Mount Sungay was destroyed with the 1979 construction of First Lady Imelda Marcos's Palace in the Sky, a mansion originally intended as a guesthouse for former California Governor Ronald Reagan, who never arrived.
 This drastically changed the landscape of the Cavite highland, as the mountain was levelled to about half of its former height for the structure.
 The mansion remained unfinished after the People Power Revolution in 1986 that toppled the dictatorship of President Ferdinand Marcos.
 The new government renamed it the People's Park in the Sky, kept to show the excesses of the ousted regime.